Ray-Tracing-Systems/kernel_slicer/README.md

 * Patterns are specific cases of algorithms/software which has known efficient implemantation for GPUs.
 Because we have additional knowllege about algorithm during translation, we can embede specific optimisation to our translator and leave program logic code clean of these optimisations;

-* Currently we support 2 patterns: Image Processing Vectorization (IPV) and Ray Tracing Vectorization (RTV).
-We recommend you to start with IPV because it is simple and straitforward pattern for extraction parallel for; The RTV pattern is differs and assume that in normal CPU code parallel for loops are placed out of kernels and control functions;
+* Currently we support 2 architectural patterns: Image Processing Vectorization (IPV) and Ray Tracing Vectorization (RTV).
+Architectural pattern is a template/pattern which tells compiler how you software looks in general, ath the high level.
+We recommend you to start with IPV because it is straitforward pattern for extraction of "parallel for"; The RTV pattern is differs and assume that in normal CPU code parallel for loops are placed out of both kernels and control functions;

+* Inside architectural patterns more granularly algorithmic pattern can occur.
+Currently we support several of them: parallel reduction, indirect dispatching, parallel buffer append, texture read/write/sample, virtual function call (this last one is in prototype stage).

 * Our tool is not classic compiler.
-It generate kernels source code for [google clspv](https://github.com/google/clspv "Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders") and C++ code for Vulkan calls to run kernels correcly.
+It generate  GLSL kernels or kernel source code for [google clspv](https://github.com/google/clspv "Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders") and then henerates C++ code for Vulkan calls to run kernels correcly.

-* We also has experimental support for [Circle shader compiler](https://github.com/seanbaxter/shaders "writing shaders in C++ with Circle compiler") which we are going to use in future as one of our main back-ends (use via further command line argument: "-shaderCC circle");

 * Let's summarize again: you have to bind generated code to your program yourself, thus you can't  escape Vulkan experience.
 You can directly use generated class.
 You can also override some functions if you want to change behaviour of some parts of generated code (see [Example of glue code](doc/README_glue.md));